sghall/neo4j-loader/README.md

 **API**

 There are only three methods to the API (insertFile, setURL, addToQueue), so it is very easy to use.
 Basically, you can use it to load data from a JSON file or in the context of a larger script - sending each realtionship to the queue manually.
+The module will begin processing items in the queue immediately upon receiving them.

 ***Loading from a JSON file***